microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-04.md

         - Configure the Datadog agent, ensuring APM is enabled
         - Enable logging for IIS
 - Enable RUM (Real User Monitoring) for your eShoponWeb application.
-    - Inject the RUM snippet the homepage of the eShopOnWeb website
+    - Inject the RUM snippet into the homepage of the eShopOnWeb website

 ### Edit the eShopOnWeb Website